Choosing the right locksmith

 Make sure they are transparent about their prices

-Most locksmith jobs are relatively small, and will not typically require getting quotations from a variety of tradesmen.
-However, it is worthwhile to ask for estimates to get a ballpark figure when hiring a tradesman, and comparing prices, especially when it comes to supplying new locks.
+Most locksmith jobs are relatively small, and will not typically require getting quotations from a variety of tradespeople.
+However, it is worthwhile to ask for estimates to get a ballpark figure when hiring a tradesperson, and comparing prices, especially when it comes to supplying new locks.
 A good locksmith should be transparent about how much a job will cost.
 Mark said:

 Most jobs a locksmith does are relatively straightforward - we’ll have done them all before, and know what all the costs should be.
 There’s no reason not to be straightforward about the price.